 While a between-meals snack is part of most kids’ daily schedules, the wrong types of food and drink could potentially lead to tooth decay, warns the American Dental Association.
 Allowing your kids to nosh on candy, sweets and sugary juices between meals can be damaging.
 Instead, stick to healthier snacks with complex carbs: Think fruit instead of candy.
 If your kids want a sugary treat on occasion, offer it with a meal.
 The saliva produced to help digest larger quantities of food can help keep teeth bacteria-free.

 Drinks before Bed

 Consider rethinking your strategy if a sippy cup is part of your nightly routine.
-When kids drink juice, chocolate milk or even milk right before bed without brushing their teeth afterward, the sugar in those drinks lingers on the teeth, which can lead to decay and cavities.
+When kids drink juice, chocolate milk or even milk right before bed without brushing their teeth afterwards, the sugar in those drinks lingers on the teeth, which can lead to decay and cavities.
 If you must offer your kids a drink before bed, make sure it is only water.
 If your child has a sugary drink before bedtime, make sure they brush their teeth before going to bed.
-If they balk, offer fun toothbrushes with their favorite characters and toothpaste with a mild flavor, such as Colgate® Kids 2in1 toothpaste and mouthwash.

 Skipping Dentist Appointments